emaphis/HtDP2e-solutions/Readme.md

   chapter02_04_04      Ex.
 44-51

-I'm also experimenting with (Realm of Racket)[http://www.nostarch.com/realmofracket]
+I'm also experimenting with [Realm of Racket](http://www.nostarch.com/realmofracket) See the 'Realm-of-Racket directory.

 Have fun.